Whipped Feta Dip

 This post may contain affiliate links.
 Read my full disclosure policy.

-This creamy whipped feta dip is an American twist on htipiti, the tangy Greek feta spread typically served as part of a Mediterranean mezze.
+This silky whipped feta dip is an American twist on htipiti, the tangy Greek feta spread typically served as part of a Mediterranean mezze.
 It’s a breeze to make—just blend feta, mayonnaise, sour cream, lemon zest, garlic, and spices in a food processor until smooth.
 Serve it up with sliced veggies and toasted pita wedges, and finish with a sprinkle of crushed red pepper, toasted sesame seeds, and a drizzle of olive oil.

 What You’ll Need To Make Creamy Whipped Feta Dip